evq/rgbw-driver/README.md

 Polygon pours and thermal vias to help with any heat management issues.
 Tested, board was produced by OSH Park.
 Designed to use the STN4NF03L SOT-223 SMT N Channel MOSFET, but others could be substituted appropriately.

+Designed to allow substitution with right angle female pin header as surface mount to allow for mounting of larger heatsink on the back.
+"LM2596 style" heatsinks (50mm x 25mm x 10mm) work great.